G-Global Homotopy Theory and Algebraic K-Theory: Definition and basic properties

-commutes up to a zig-zag of levelwise $G$-equivariant weak equivalences.
-On the other hand, the triangle on the left commutes up to $G$-global level weak equivalence by Theorem~\ref{thm:gamma-ev-omega}, reducing us to comparing the $\Gamma$-$G$-categories $i^*\Fun(E\mathcal M,C)$ and $\Fun(EG,i^*C)$ for any $\Gamma$-category $C$.
-But $Ei\colon EG\to E\mathcal M$ is an equivalence in the $2$-category of right $G$-categories, equivariant functors, and equivariant natural transformations; thus, restricting along $Ei$ produces the desired $G$-equivariant level weak equivalence. \end{proof} \end{thm}
+On the other hand, the triangle on the left commutes up to $G$-global level weak equivalence by Theorem~\ref{thm:gamma-ev-omega}, which finishes the proof. \end{proof} \end{lemma}

+\begin{proof}[Proof of Theorem~\ref{thm:G-global-K-vs-G-equiv}] By Theorem~\ref{thm:K-G-gl-comparison} it suffices to prove the second statement.
+For this we choose an injective homomorphism $i\colon G\to\mathcal M$ with universal image; by the above lemma, it will then be enough to show that the $\Gamma$-$G$-spaces $i^*\nerve\Fun(E\mathcal M,C)$ and $\nerve\Fun(EG,C)$ are naturally $G$-equivariantly weakly equivalent for any $\Gamma$-$G$-category $C$.
+But $Ei\colon EG\to E\mathcal M$ is an equivalence in the $2$-category of right $G$-categories, equivariant functors, and equivariant natural transformations; thus, restricting along $Ei$ produces the desired $G$-equivariant level weak equivalence. \end{proof}

 \begin{rk} From a higher categorical point of view, the choice of $i$ can again be shown to be inessential: for example, the right hand portion of $(\ref{eq:comparison-deloopings})$ can be parameterized over the contractible $2$-groupoid with objects the injective homomorphisms $G\to\mathcal M$, $1$-morphisms $i\to j$ the invertible $\phi\in\mathcal M$ such that $j(g) = \phi i(g) \phi^{-1}$ for all $g\in G$ (cf.~Lemma~\ref{lemma:uniqueness-of-universal-homom}), and a unique $2$-cell between any pair of parallel arrows. \end{rk}